clevert-app/clevert/README.md

 ## Intro

-Today's file convertors always focus on a few file types, they build in some library like FFmpeg and provide a GUI for users.
+Today's file convertors always focus on a few formats.
+They wrap some libraries like FFmpeg into a GUI.

-But in my opinion, it's not enough and we couldn't stop at this.
+It's not enough and we couldn't stop at this.
 So _convevo_ was born:

 - To be a universal solution.
-You should not care about different software's different behavior.
+You don't have to care about different software's different behavior.

 - Parallelized.
-Let's take advantage of all of your CPU cores.
+Let's take advantage of all CPU cores.

 - Flexible and extensible.
-Load file type supports from `profile pack`, you could even make your own `profile pack` to support more files.
+Load file type supports from `profile pack`, even make your own `profile pack` to support more files.

 ## Examples